 Oxytocin and Trauma

-Dr Shealy, like many people, believe that the first seven years of life are crucial, including the pregnancy.
-He calls the rush of oxytocin produced during natural delivery “grounding the oxytocin mechanism.”3 Even when babies are born under these circumstances, major trauma in the first seven years of life can block the oxytocin mechanism.
+Dr Shealy, like many people, believes that the first seven years of life are crucial, including the conception and pregnancy.
+He calls the rush of oxytocin produced during natural delivery “grounding the oxytocin mechanism.”4 Even when babies are born under these circumstances, however, major trauma in the first seven years of life can block the oxytocin mechanism.
 What boosts oxytocin production?
 Hugs, kissing someone you care for, petting your dog, skin-to-skin mother and infant contact, breastfeeding…and massaging the Ring of Air acupuncture points.

 Give it a go and observe how your moods are.